safakadir/nextjs-sample-airport-app/README.md

-## Additional Developments
+## Additional Features

-After the video is recorded and challange handed in, missing features has been completed.
+Following features has also been implemented.

 - Search feature
 - Infinitie Scroll
 - Responsiveness
 - Count indicator

-This developments can be found in a new branch named **improvements**